 You may think that shopping for a scratching post is easy – just look for a pole covered in carpet or sisal and have it shipped out.
 But the truth is, you might just be throwing your money away if you don’t keep some basic “cat scratcher” shopping suggestions in mind.
 Here are a few things to consider before purchasing your first scratching post.

-Horizontal scratchers are ideal for declawed cats or any cat who loves to lounge on unique surfaces.
+Horizontal scratchers are ideal for any cat who loves to lounge on unique surfaces or cats who like to scratch on your rug or carpets.
 These may rest against a wall, or just lay flat on the ground.
 In most cases, you can easily switch out the covering which helps preserve the life of the scratcher.
 This brings us to the next point – choosing a covering.

 When you’re shopping for a scratching post, you need to look at what is covering it.
 There are plenty of options in coverings for scratch posts.